erincatto/box2d/docs/overview.md

 myShapeId = b2_nullShapeId;
 ```

 For convenience, Box2D will destroy all shapes on a body when the body is destroyed.
-Therefore, you may not need to store the shape id.
+You don't need to store the shape id.